 NBA Star’s Struggle for Life Causes Discord

 Some time ago NBA star and former reality-television personality Lamar Odom was found unconscious on the floor of a brothel in Nevada, (Odom has since recovered).
 At the time, there were rumbling storm clouds of looming legal battles if Odom had taken a turn for the worse and died.
 Most individuals who do not follow sports know Lamar Odom as the former husband of Khloe Kardashian of Keeping Up with the Kardashians.
-Odom’s and Kardashian’s divorce had not been fully finalized at the time, but even it they were divorced, Kardashian was still in line to receive a substantial amount of money from Odom’s life insurance policy (she is the designated beneficiary) and if he had passed away.
+Odom’s and Kardashian’s divorce had not been fully finalized at the time, but even it they were divorced, Kardashian was still in line to receive a substantial amount of money from Odom’s life insurance policy (she is the designated beneficiary) had he passed away.
 This angered Odom’s ex-girlfriend, with whom Odom had two children and who has vowed to fight the reality-TV queen for what she believes she and her children deserve.

 It Is Not Easy to Challenge the Designated Beneficiary of a Life Insurance Policy

 Unfortunately for the alternate beneficiary, the insurance company is likely to pay the designated beneficiary the death benefit regardless of the marital status between the beneficiary and the deceased (some states have statutes preventing an ex-spouse from collecting on a life insurance policy even if they are the designated beneficiary unless the policyholder designates the ex-spouse as the designated beneficiaty post-divorce) .
 This is because, at its core, the policy between the policyholder and the carrier is a contract whose terms the two parties agreed to at some point in the past.
-The carrier is ill-equipped and has little appetite for getting involved in a legal dispute over whether the policyholder intended to change the beneficiary designation before his or her death.
+The carrier is ill-equipped and has little appetite for getting involved in a legal dispute over whether the policyholder intended to change the beneficiary designation before his death.

 Success May Depend on Showing Fraud or Incompetence